We Have Never Been Sophisticated: Introduction

 This argument will raise questions for some readers, because physicists often talk about ``reduction'' in a way that suggests some theories, such as general relativity, are \emph{not} reduced, even though they will come out as reduced on our analysis.
 At issue, we claim, is an ambiguity in the use of the word ``reduction''.
-As we will argue, there is a well-defined construction known as ``sympletic reduction'', often used by physicists as a precursor to quantization, that differs, both in motivation and outcome, from both what Dewar considers in his first-order logic examples and the considerations that seem to be at issue in the field theory cases.
+As we will argue, there are other uses of the term in physics with different meanings, and a theory may well be reduced in one sense but not others.
+As one example, to illustrate the more general point, we consider the construction known as ``sympletic reduction'', often used by physicists as a precursor to quantization.
+We will argue that symplectic reduction differs, both in motivation and outcome, from both what Dewar considers in his first-order logic examples and the considerations that seem to be at issue in the field theory cases.
 We suggest that one source of confusion here is that similar tools in differential geometry are deployed in different ways in different parts of physics, leading to subtly different interpretations of symmetries in different applications.
 Drawing on \citet{Bradley+Weatherall}, we will argue that in some applications of geometry to physics, ``representational redundancy'' leads to interpretive ambiguity, and so there are pragmatic reasons to remove that redundancy, even though it does not necessarily signal surplus structure nor is it the sort of thing that could be removed via sophistication.